dahlia-lib/spec/README.md

 The `depth` parameter refers to color depth (3, 4, 8 and 24 refer to the number of bits<!-- improve this -->) of should support at least 1 of the above types (preferably all of them if possible).
+If possible, this parameter should default to low depth (4).
 If a language only allows one type to be supported, the preference is:
 1. enum
 2. integers
 3. strings